California Balloon Law: Senate Bill 1499

 Senate Bill 1499, proposed by Senator Jack Scott to the California State Senate on May 29, 2008, would have banned foil-lined party balloons in California because of the power outages they cause when they snag on power lines.

 According to the Pacific Gas and Electric Company, there are 100–150 power outages each year due to metallic balloons.
 These power outages affect thousands of customers statewide and are costly to repair.
 A study in 2007 indicated that Pacific Gas & Electric, Southern California Edison, and Burbank Water and Power experienced hundreds of balloon-related power outages that cost businesses $120 million annually.

 Opponents to SB 1499 included florists, special-event planners, and small businesses, who said the bill could cost them $100 million, which could translate to loss of as much as $80 million in tax revenues for the state.
 Many of these companies started a grassroots campaign called “Save Our Balloons”.

 Due to strong opposition by numerous groups, this bill was amended to require notification of potential power outages on all balloon weights and directs the University of California to work with the Public Utilities Commission to identify a cost-effective, consumer-friendly substitute for metallic balloons.
 The bill was originally intended to go into effect in 2010, but the version passed by the California senate would have gone into effect in January 2011.
 The bill was vetoed by Governor Schwarzenegger in September 2008.
 The California Balloon Law has remained the same since 1990.

 Assembly Bill 2450

 On February 14, 2018, Assemblymember Bill Quirk (D-Hayward) introduced AB 2450, which would "require manufacturers of metallic balloons print a permanent warning directly on the balloon which would warn consumers of the dangers of allowing a balloon to come into contact with powerlines."

+Assembly Bill 847

+On February 17, 2021, Assemblymember Bill Quirk (D-Hayward), introduced Assembly Bill 847, banning the sale of electrically conductive balloons that can damage electricity power lines, including mylar balloons, phased in over several years.
+On September 18, 2022, Govenor Newsom signed AB 847 into law.
+The full ban goes into effect on January 1, 2031.